Adobe Managed CDN

 records of your apex to the IP addresses listed below.

-Option 1: setup a proxy from an existing environment
+(Option 1) Setup a proxy from an existing environment

 This requires an existing AEM Sites as a Cloud Service environment that needs to be configured via configuration pipeline to proxy some (or all) paths on your domain to your Edge Delivery Site. (see how to define a proxy using originSelectors and how to run a Configuration Pipeline).

-Please note that a redirect from https://example.com
+A redirect from https://example.com

 to https://www.example.com

-needs to be defined using a redirect rule, but all other redirects may use the redirects spreadsheet
+must be defined using a redirect rule, but all other redirects may use the redirects spreadsheet

-Option 2: setup an Edge Delivery site without an existing environment
+(Option 2) Setup an Edge Delivery site without an existing environment

-Please note that an automatic redirect will be established from https://example.com
+An automatic redirect will be established from https://example.com

 to https://www.example.com